Sylius/Sylius/src/Sylius/Bundle/CartBundle/README.md

 SyliusCartBundle [![Build status...](https://secure.travis-ci.org/Sylius/SyliusCartBundle.png)](http://travis-ci.org/Sylius/SyliusCartBundle)
 ================

 Flexible cart engine for Symfony2.
-Allows you to add any object to cart, customize the structure of item and much more.
 Should be considered as a base for building solution that fits your exact needs.
+[Read the documentation](http://sylius.readthedocs.org/en/latest/bundles/SyliusCartBundle/index.html) to know more features.

 Sylius
 ------